This is where it all started.

-[On the phone]: “Hi!
+[Me on the phone]: “Hi!
 Yes!
-It’s Eric, I got left… yeah, here at the Tokyo Tower… Ok… Yes, I can do that… Happoen… Happoen Gardens?
-Ok… Yeah, ok, I’ll get a taxi… Perfect!… Yes, I can do that… Ok… Thank you so, so much, I’ll get a taxi and meet you there… Yes… yes, ok… I’m very happy too… yes, thank you.
+It’s Eric, I got left… yeah, here at the Tokyo Tower… Ok… Great, yes, I can do that… Happoen?… Happoen Gardens?
+Ok… Yeah, ok, I can get a taxi… Yes… Ok… Thank you so, so much, I’ll get a taxi and meet you there… yes, ok… I’m very happy too… thank you.
 Bye!”

-The millisecond I said “taxi” another member of the staff sprinted out the door and hailed one.
+The millisecond I said “taxi” another member of the staff, no joke, sprinted out the door and hailed one.
 They all rushed me outside and threw me into this cab which was the cleanest taxi I had ever seen.

 Now, this taxi cab driver spoke ZERO English.
-But as I said “Happoen Garden” the semi-confused look he gave me was at least a start.
+But as I said “Happoen Gardens” the semi-confused look he gave me was at least a start.
 Miraculously, he got me there and it’s like I hadn’t even missed a beat.
-My tour guide greeted me with a hug and we had a laugh.
+My tour guide greeted me when I walked in with a hug and we had a laugh.

 I was suddenly Mr. Popular and that lasted the rest of the day.
 Probably out of guilt.